-Use the Alt Sens (alternate sensitivity) command on the Activate menu to cause fire alarm sensors to use their alternate alarm sensitivity setting instead of their primary alarm sensitivity setting.
+Use the Alt Sens (alternate sensitivity) command on the Activate menu to cause intelligent addressable detectors to use their alternate alarm sensitivity setting instead of their primary alarm sensitivity setting.

 To switch from primary to alternate sensitivity:

 - 1. Log on using the level 2 password. - 2.
 From the main menu, choose Activate, then Alt Sens.